-You can get the specialized training of an engineering degree and the breadth of knowledge and experience that come with a liberal arts education.
+You can get the specialized training of an engineering degree and the breadth of knowledge and experience that comes with a liberal arts education.

 Too often, earning a four-year, undergraduate engineering degree means taking a jam-packed curriculum with very few options for courses in the arts, literature, history, philosophy, or much of anything besides math and science.
 The result is a narrowly focused experience that can feel a bit like going through college with blinders on.

-As a liberal arts college, Principia believes strongly in the value—and practicality— of broad-based intellectual exploration.
+As a liberal arts college, Principia believes strongly in the value—and practicality—of broad-based intellectual exploration.
 Strong written and verbal communication skills, the ability to work on a team, and creative problem-solving are key benefits gained through a liberal arts education.
 They’re also essential skills for engineers who collaborate with colleagues in their office and around the world.
-Fortunately, you don’t have to give up a liberal arts education in order to get an engineering degree.
+Fortunately, you don’t have to sacrifice a liberal arts education in order to get an engineering degree.

 Two ways to study engineering at Principia

 Spend five years at Principia College completing general education courses and taking engineering classes from the University of North Dakota (UND) offered via streaming video on the College campus.
 Principia faculty members support all aspects of the distance learning experience, including attending the online classes and holding office hours.
 You'll also complete two brief summertime lab sessions at UND.